-Mitigating the impact of our homes and climate-proofing developments
+Mitigating the impact of our homes and climate-proofing developments regulations requirement of 125 litres and significantly lower than the average UK home which uses 140 litres.

 According to government statistics, the residential sector accounted for approximately 15%1 of the total UK greenhouse gas emissions in 2018.
 We recognise that our industry can make a real difference by delivering homes in the future that are more energy and water efficient.